 Awakening: What a LightWorker can (and can not) do about Darkness

-As Brene Brown discovered (and discussed in her TED Talk), “ When you ask people about love, they tell you about heartbreak.
-When you ask people about belonging, they’ll tell you their most excruciating experiences of being excluded.
-When you ask people about connection, she said, the stories they tell are about disconnection.
+As Brene Brown discovered in her research into vulnerability and shame, when you ask people about belonging, they’ll tell you their most excruciating experiences of being excluded.
+When you ask people about connection, the stories they tell are about disconnection.

-It’s that no matter what that complicates things.
 It’s easy to hold onto light in the crystal cocoon of a workshop.
 It’s another thing entirely to stand face-to-face with darkness, armed only with a heart burning with love.
-Because even though I am absolutely certain that this world is a sea of miracles, I am confused, confounded and shattered by the cruelty and violence and ice-cold terrorism of some people.
+For though I am absolutely certain this world is a sea of miracles, I am confused, confounded and shattered by the ice-cold terrorism of some people.

 Because of my sensitivity to violence, suffering and pain, I had some work to do.
 I had to integrate my own darkness: the hooks that made it hard for me to be intimate, the terrors that made me vulnerable to manipulation, the things I didn’t like about myself, which I was desperately trying to hide.
 I had to admit to my envy, my pettiness, my greed.

 Luckily, I had the best teachers on the planet: my clients.
 They showed me the real nature of LightWork – presence.
 All they wanted was a conversation with a human being who cared.
 All they needed was a listener, a soul friend, a witness.
 All I had to do was let myself emerge – through my own darkness – into the light of what I really am: love.
 The whole messy, imperfect (sometimes bossy, sometimes tearful) willing to be there with them no matter what kind of love that I really am.